 Farmers also operate assets leased or rented from others.
-We are interested in determining the value of assets managed by the operation.
-As the only available source, the respondent's estimate of the value of land, machinery and other assets is used when estimating the total value of assets managed by the operation.
+ARMS is interested in determining the value of assets managed by the operation.
+As the only available source, ARMS uses the respondent's estimate of the value of land, machinery and other assets when estimating the total value of assets managed by the operation.